 Whether Marie Laveau was a powerful priestess with supernatural abilities or simply a clever entrepreneur who knew the value of giving people the spectacles they wanted, she is doubtless a fascinating figure for having been a black woman with great influence in the Deep South during the days of slavery.

 And her rise certainly wouldn’t have been possible anywhere but New Orleans.

-Next, read about Madame LaLaurie, the most fearsome resident of antebellum New Orleans.
+After learning about Marie Laveau, the voodoo queen of 19th century New Orleans, read about Madame LaLaurie, the most fearsome resident of antebellum New Orleans.
 Then, learn about Queen Nzinga, the West African leader who fought off imperial slave traders.